These

 Mint saying that they were unable to produce the 1966

 version.
-They sent also a new form to preorder a different
+They also sent a new form to preorder a different

 comic book version. (which now, to me, looks like the Johnny

 Lighting version which came out a few years later).
-I have

 heard that while George